babel-utils/babel-plugin-tester/README.md

 function][37].

 > For backwards compatibility reasons, `filepath` is synonymous with `filename`.
-> They can be used interchangeably, though care must be taken not to confuse
+> They can be used interchangeably, though care must be taken not to confuse the
-> `options.filename` with `babelOptions.filename`.
-They are NOT the same!
+> babel-plugin-tester option `filename` with `babelOptions.filename`.
+They are
+> NOT the same!

 #### `endOfLine`